 - Minimum Cron Job Interval: 30mins

-But the fact is you will fully consume the CPU resource and the service will be stopped due to high CPU utilization well below 100k limit.
-So if your site attracts considerable traffic like 2000 – 3000 visitors per day then never think of going with GoGeek kind of plans.
+But the fact is you will fully consume the CPU resource and the service will be stopped due to high CPU utilization well below the limit.
+So if your site attracts considerable traffic per day then never think of going with GoGeek kind of plans.
 For that matter never go for a shared hosting plan, rather we would recommend to go with managed WordPress hosting plans offered by other hosting companies having sufficient traffic limit or go for VPS / Cloud server.

-SiteGround offers builtin caching plugin called SG CachePress.
-By outlook one may mistakenly think that the SuperCacher is a replacement for caching plugins like W3TC which is not the case.
+SiteGround offers builtin caching plugin called SiteGround Optimizer (earlier known as SG CachePress).
+By outlook one may mistakenly think that the Optimizer is a replacement for caching plugins like W3TC which is not the case.

-SiteGround allows you to download the backup of site and database files.
 Many hosts allow to see the directory wise backup files and permit scheduling of backups.
 This helps to schedule the backup when you have less traffic on the site.
 Unfortunately, SiteGround does not allow you to schedule a backup.
-What you can do is to raise a ticket and ask them to restore a backup for you without even seeing what is the content of the backup.
-You can create backup any time but if you want them to create a backup then you need to pay money for each backup request.
+What you will get is a 5 days of backup for all plans (including cloud plans) and single day backup for StartUp.
+You can’t download the backup and need to use FTP or File Manager for doing it manually.
+Downloading thousands of files in File Manager or FTP is a huge time consuming task.